A Practical Guide for Smaller Charities

 If you’ve looked for external help with this, you’ve probably noticed a few things.

 At the other end, you might have been offered a free governance health check — perhaps by a professional services firm, a local infrastructure body, or a well-meaning contact.
 These can be genuinely helpful, but it’s worth understanding what they are.
-A free audit from a professional services firm is almost always a business development activity.
+A free audit from a professional services firm is often a business development activity.
 Expect a follow-up conversation about paid services.
 That’s not necessarily a problem, but go in with your eyes open.

 There are also a small number of digital tools emerging in this space, for example DigiBoard, particularly for boards wanting a more structured self-assessment process and looking for affordable solutions.
+Albeit their focus remains the survey, or one-off piece of work, rather than embedding the process and managing it, which remains our core focus at Governance360.

 The honest gap in the market is practical, affordable support for small and medium charities — something that helps you run a decent review and, critically, embed the outcomes into how you work day to day.